cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 # Learning by building and testing

 In Alpha, we focused on building prototypes, testing those with users, learning from them and iterating based on what we learned.
-By putting something tangible in front of people at the earliest opportunity, we were able to learn a lot.

-We gathered both qualitative and quantitative insights from research directly with people who have been affected by cybercrime and fraud.
-As we learned more about what people need, we addressed more of those needs in the prototypes.

-You can find an overview of all the prototypes below:
+By putting something tangible in front of people who have been affected by cybercrime or fraud in the past, we were able to learn about what they needed and adjust prototypes to address more of those needs.
+You can find an overview of the prototypes we've built, tested and iterated below.

-[Concept 1: Reporting cybercrime with a single identifier] *(April 2019)*

-[Concept 2: Finding out where to report cybercrime] *(May 2019)*

-[Prototype 1: A simplified version of the baseline form] *(July 2019)*

-[Prototype 2: A more flexible version of prototype 1 with reassurance and guidance] *(August 2019)*

 ---

 # Concept 1: Reporting cybercrime with a single identifier
+*(April 2019)*

 ## [See Concept 1](https://rac-concept-1.herokuapp.com/)